 The Mira Cascade is a good budget option for those looking to buy a well-insulated, stainless steel bottle without the price tag of a Hydro Flask or a Klean Kanteen.
 The bottle works well overall, but we had a few hang-ups on with the bottle's design and ease of use.
 The Cascade also fell short in our durability metric, as it chipped and scratched easily after only a few days of use.
 Cosmetic, but still, it was fast.
 On the plus side, the Cascade kept our beverages piping hot for hours.
+Almost to a fault, in fact, and after many uses, we preferred using this bottle for cold beverages as opposed to hot ones.
+We also tended to use it around town more than in an outdoor setting due to its weight, shape, and insulating qualities.
 The blend of positive and negative experiences we had with this bottle lands it in the middle of the road in our side-by-side comparisons.
-Other stainless-steel, insulated bottles we recommend are the Simple Modern Summit, for an affordable alternative, or the Yeti Rambler 26 for our all-around favorite bottle in this review.

 Mira Cascade Review